AseptSoft Core Documentation

 🖥️ Using the Prompt Field with Dialogs

 The Prompt field is used to show information or collect input from the operator during production.
-You can write plain text (e.g., "Tell the operator we want to start the CIP cycle") or reference a Dialog for structured operator interaction.
+You can write plain text or reference a Dialog for structured operator interaction.

 Inserting a Dialog into the Prompt